DavidLanders95/NeuralMagFork/docs/nodal_fd.rst

 Define and Evaluate Functionals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`Variable` method returns a SymPy expression which can be used to define arbitrary functionals and linear forms.
+The :class:`Variable <neuralmag.generators.pytorch_generator.Variable>` method returns a SymPy expression which can be used to define arbitrary functionals and linear forms.
 The simplest functional just integrates a scalar variable over the mesh and is simply set up in NeuralMag by multiplying the variable with the volume integration measure

 .. code:: python